Lightweight Performance

 Cyclocross-style riding is a great way to cross-train.
 In a single kilometer of a race, a rider may be sprinting, climbing, carving, slogging through sand and running up a steep incline carrying a bike.

 Many commuters have started riding cyclocross bikes.
-They are light and sturdy, can be easily equipped with good fenders, and many have frames that will accommodate luggage racks and road disc brakes.
+Light and sturdy, you can easily equip them with good fenders, and many frames will accommodate luggage racks.
 These bikes are often a solid alternative for those who want a decent commuter bike, but don’t want to give up the drop bars.
 Perhaps, now that road disc brakes are ‘legal’, we’ll start to see ‘Cross bikes come standard with them.